Maverick95/circus-simulation/CircusSimulation/SiteswapGraphReadMe.txt

-Currently SiteswapGraph is built for parameters b and t
+SiteswapGraph is built for parameter t, the maximum throw height allowed

-b = Number of balls in the pattern t = The maximum throw height allowed (e.g. 3 for 3-ball pattern, 4 for 4-ball pattern, etc.)

-Note the maximum throw height does not have to be included in a pattern
+The maximum throw height does not have to be included in a pattern - it just places a limit on how many patterns are covered by the SiteswapGraph.

+It also implicitly places a limit on how many balls are included - e.g. patterns with maximum throw height of 5 cannot cater for 6 balls, 7 balls, etc.

+The pattern states themselves are not stored internally, however their properties are stored in arrays where the array index unique defines the pattern state.

-Pattern states are internally stored as unsigned ints, in bitwise notation these denote future "beats" in the pattern by ascending bits.
+In bitwise notation these indices denote future "beats" in the pattern by ascending bits.

-e.g. b = 3, t = 5
+e.g. t = 5, 3 ball patterns

 state XXX-- = 11100 = 1 + 2 + 4		= 7
 state X-X-X = 10101 = 1 + 4 + 16	= 21